celebrates

 10 facts about Chinese New Year

 Unlike the western world, the Chinese follow the lunar calendar.
 As a result, Chinese New Year falls on a different date each year.
 It usually begins on the second (rarely the third) new moon after the winter solstice.
 This means that New Year’s Day falls on a date between January 21st and February 20th.
 Every year, New Year’s Day is pushed back by around eleven days.
-In 2023, Chinese New Year falls on January 22.
+Chinese New Year in 2024 starts on 10th of Febuary.

 The New Year festival in China is the most important holiday of the year and is therefore comparable to Christmas in Austria.
 The Chinese generally celebrate New Year with their families.
 The New Year traditions differ significantly in the different regions of China.
 Almost everywhere, however, a celebratory meal the night before and fireworks at midnight are part of it.
 By the way, the Chinese celebrate the New Year not only on the first New Year’s Day, but over several days.
 The New Year celebrations conclude on the 15th day with the famous Lantern Festival.